 Your doctor may also order X-rays to check the condition of your bones.

-Treat for carpometacarpal joint injuries depends on the severity of the injury, however treatment will fall into two categories: non-surgical and surgical.
+Treatment for carpometacarpal joint injuries depends on the severity of the injury, however, treatment will fall into two categories: non-surgical and surgical.

 Non-Surgical Treatment for a Carpometacarpal Joint Injury